- Worldwide, fungal keratitis is a significant cause of ocular morbidity and unilateral blindness.

 - Incubate for 5-10 minutes at room temperature.

 - Examine saline wet mount with 10x and 40x objective to identify any budding yeast, pseudohyphae, organisms, or cells.

-- Examine KOH mount with 10x for yeast pseudohyphae and 40x for smaller blastospores.
+- Examine KOH mount with 10x for yeast pseudohyphae and fungal hyphal filaments, and 40x for smaller blastospores.

 - Corneal scrapings should be sent for culture in all suspected cases